arcbtc/birdie/README.md

 # Birdie

-a very slightly changed fork off https://github.com/fiatjaf/branle
+A very slightly changed fork off https://github.com/fiatjaf/branle

 Feel free to use <a href="https://nostr.com">nostr.com</a>, or run yourself.